-The Department of Electrical and Computer Engineering offers programs which lead to the degrees of Bachelor of Electrical Engineering and Bachelor of Computer Engineering, both with Honors Degree Options.
+The Department of Electrical and Computer Engineering offers programs which lead to the degrees of Bachelor of Electrical Engineering and Bachelor of Computer Engineering.
 The Electrical Engineering curriculum prepares graduates to enter the broad profession of modern electrical engineering.
 The Computer Engineering curriculum is more focused on the application of electrical engineering principles to the design of computers, networks of computers, or sometimes systems that include computers.